 3. Alternative musical movie marathon

-For those looking for a musical movie marathon that’s a little different, this selection offers an unexpected twist on the genre.
+For those looking for a musical movie marathon to watch that’s a little different, this selection offers an unexpected twist on the genre.
 From one of the funniest musicals of all time to the darkness of Bjork’s industrial style compositions, we’ve curated this list for a movie marathon that even the most ardent musical fans won’t expect!

 Dancer in the Dark